japila-books/spark-sql-internals/docs/PartitioningAwareFileIndex.md

 ====
 `allFiles` is used when:

-* `DataSource` is requested to link:spark-sql-DataSource.adoc#getOrInferFileFormatSchema[getOrInferFileFormatSchema], link:spark-sql-DataSource.adoc#resolveRelation[resolveRelation]
+* `DataSource` is requested to spark-sql-DataSource.md#getOrInferFileFormatSchema[getOrInferFileFormatSchema], spark-sql-DataSource.md#resolveRelation[resolveRelation]

 * `PartitioningAwareFileIndex` is requested to <<listFiles, listFiles>>, <<inputFiles, inputFiles>>, and <<sizeInBytes, sizeInBytes>>